unisonweb/website/src/compare-lang/unison-for-python-devs.md

 <div class="side-by-side"><div>

-### Pipe operator
+### Function composition

 In Unison, we use __function composition__ to chain function calls together and advance the state of a program.
+The outputs of one function become the inputs to the next.

 ``` unison
 e0 = Elevator 0 10